Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 import React, { useState } from 'react';
 ```

 The state data `colors` will be created with `createContext` which is available from the `React` package.
-This `ColorsContext` will be used directly in components so itn needs to be exported.
+This `ColorsContext` will be used directly in components so it needs to be exported.

 ```js
 export const ColorsContext = React.createContext({